 8. Return the trunk support at the top if needed to prevent the rest of the braid from unraveling with time.
 Tie the support tight enough that it will be stable, but loose enough that it will not suffocate the stems.
 You don’t need to replace the lower support, as that part of the trunk is already trained.

 9. Re-evaluate your care routine.
 Now that you've repotted your money tree, you may consider changing up your care routine to avoid future illness.

 Find a location with bright, indirect sunlight where the plant is happy and where you are frequently reminded to check on it.

 10. Monitor over time.
 The process you just completed will temporarily stress your plant, so it is key that you keep an eye on the plant in the coming weeks.

-Of course, with indoor plant care, the best answer is always prevention.
-Our team understands that situations like this are inevitable.
-However, if you can catch the issue on the front end by watching for symptoms of moisture stress (either high or low moisture), performing surgery on your money tree won’t be necessary at all.
+With indoor plant health (as well as our own), prevention is easier than treatment, but if you can catch the issue on the front end by watching for symptoms of moisture stress (either high or low moisture), performing surgery on your money tree won’t be necessary at all.

 Due to their small size and the unique look and symbolism of the money tree's braided trunk, these plants make excellent decorations for offices as well as gifts for supervisors and co-workers!